jgpc42/jmh-clojure-task/README.md

 cd uberdeps
 clj -M -m uberdeps.uberjar --aliases jmh --deps-file ../deps.edn --main-class jmh.main --target ../target/jmh.jar
 mkdir classes
+cp ../jmh.edn .
-java -cp classes:../target/jmh.jar jmh.main :help
+java -cp classes:../target/jmh.jar jmh.main '{:type :quick}'
 ```

 Note again that even when running as an uberjar, we still need to create the `classes` directory beforehand to enable the dynamic compilation.
+Also, we copy `jmh.edn` to working directory so it can be found by the runner.
+This file can also be packaged as a jar resource so this step is unnecessary.
 Running with `-Dfile.encoding=UTF-8` is also advisable depending on your platform due to the unicode characters JMH can output.

 The procedure for other tools should be similarly straightforward.